 Since the 1500s, headlines have debated the health benefits and concerns associated with consuming coffee.
 This iconic drink is well known for its caffeine content, but coffee itself consists of many other substances, and even the way that it’s brewed can have influences on our health.
 To be safe, it is recommended to exclude creams, milks, sugars and flavourings from your daily fix.

-Research in this area is extensive and incomplete, but here are some facts on how coffee is good and bad, to digest alongside a cuppa.
+Research in this area is extensive but incomplete, but here are some facts on how coffee is good and bad, to digest as a regular cuppa.

 Reasons that coffee is good for you